 In Semester 2, you will take a compulsory module that brings together History, Philosophy, Stylistics and English to help you consider the link between nationality and identity.
-You will be able to choose two additional optional modules from the fields of Philosophy, History or Education Studies, to give you a head start for your future studies.
+You will be able to choose two additional optional modules from the fields of Philosophy, History, Education Studies or Law, to give you a head start for your future studies.

 Semester 2 also includes a small research project designed to prepare you for your target degree.
 You will receive one-to-one supervisory support for this project.